feedhenry-raincatcher/raincatcher-core/README.md

 To run demo application please follow instructions from our [Reference User Interface](https://github.com/feedhenry-raincatcher/raincatcher-angularjs) repository.

-To contribute your changes, check the [Contribution Guide](./CONTRIBUTING.md) for instructions.
+To contribute your changes, check the [Contribution Guide](./CONTRIBUTING.md) for instructions and also refer to the [Code of Conduct](./CODE_OF_CONDUCT.md) document to understand the commitments done on the part of the contributors and the core team.

 ## Developing core components